As an Amazon Associate I earn from qualifying purchases.

 Why Did I Use Xanthun Gum?

 I have learned over the past few years that if I use xanthun gum in baked goods, it comes out more like bread.
-The xanthun gum gives these keto pumpkin muffins just the right kind of texture you would expect from a carb loaded muffin.
+The xanthun gum gives these muffins just the right kind of texture you would expect from a carb loaded muffin.

 Is Pumpkin even Keto?